stellazhong929/INLA-Project/README.md

 Some highlights:
   - Drawing county-level map for mortality rate of breast cancer and percentage change between 2007 to 2014
   - Performing feature selection using LASSO and Elastic Net
-  - Fitting generalized mix effect models with spatial random effects for longitudinal, count data
+  - Fitting generalized mixed effect models with spatial random effects for longitudinal, count data
   - Mapping relative risk and exceedence probabilities using `R-Leaflet`

 ## Project Status